BRST, Ward identities, gauge dependence, and a functional renormalization group: BRST symmetry

 \section{BRST symmetry}

-At the present the BRST symmetry is considered as a fundamental principle in construction of consistent quantization procedure for field and string theories \cite{Weinberg,Green}.
-In the next three subsections we are going to discuss a status of the BRST symmetry for Yang-Mills type of gauge theories within the FP-method and the FRG approach, and for the general gauge theories within the BV-formalism.
+At present, the BRST symmetry is considered as a fundamental principle in the construction of the consistent quantization procedure for field and string theories \cite{Weinberg,Green}.
+In the next three subsections, we are going to discuss a status of the BRST symmetry for the Yang-Mills type of gauge theories within the FP method and the FRG approach and for the general gauge theories within the BV formalism.